doctest/doctest/scripts/random_dev_notes.md

 look at boost test again:
 http://www.boost.org/doc/libs/1_63_0/libs/test/doc/html/index.html

-document that the exception in the _THROWS_AS macros is used as-is and users should use const ref

 note in all custom mains with a comment that the defaults/overrides are just an example and users shouldn't just copy/paste them!